 WHEN SEVERE WEATHER IS EXPECTED

-The Athens High School storm shelter is open to the public during severe weather threats outside of normal school hours that include a tornado watch.
+The Athens High School storm shelter is open to the public during severe weather threats outside of normal school hours that include a tornado watch for Limestone County.
 During school hours, the facility is for students and staff of ACS.
-During severe weather conditions, the shelter will open its doors when a tornado watch is issued.
+During severe weather conditions, the shelter will open its doors when a tornado watch is issued for Limestone County.
 The entrance to the shelter is on the southeast side of the building (the side nearest Pryor Street).
 The entrance door faces east and enters directly into the shelter.
-Community members seeking shelter do not enter through the school.SAFE ROOM RULES
+Community members seeking shelter do not enter through the school.SAFE ROOM RULES (STRICTLY ENFORCED)

 No fire arms or weapons permitted.